roelofsaj/PHASE/README.md

 ### Contact Details ###

 This program was primarily developed by Abbey Roelofs, University of Michigan LSA Technology Services.
-Email LSATechnologyServices@umich.edu for future assistance with this program.
+Responsibility for this software has since been transferred to the Lopatkin Lab at Barnard College.